ethereum-optimism/optimism/specs/glossary.md

 block time is constant).

 Sequencer batches are part of the [L2 derivation inputs][deriv-inputs].
-Each batch represents the inputs needed to build **one** L2 block (given the existing L2 chain state) — excepted for the fist block of each epoch, which also needs information about deposits (cf. the section on [L2 derivation inputs][deriv-inputs]).
+Each batch represents the inputs needed to build **one** L2 block (given the existing L2 chain state) — except for the first block of each epoch, which also needs information about deposits (cf. the section on [L2 derivation inputs][deriv-inputs]).

 ## Channel